1. Clinical studies show that doulas make a difference.

 - Doulas are experienced in the birthing process and can help you explore your options while working with you to create a plan for your ideal birth experience.
 Your doula will be able to provide you with reading materials and information to aid you in your decision making throughout pregnancy.

-6. Doulas believe in women.
+6. Doulas believe in birth.

 - Doulas know that childbirth is a normal process which has been occurring since the dawn of man.
 We trust that your body is well made for bringing your baby into the world, and we know that your birth experience matters – for you, your baby, and your partner.